-In practice, the election of the Ombudsperson very much depends on the votes of the governing political parties.
-Furthermore, given that its funding comes from the state budget, the Ombudsperson could also be seen as financially dependent (as there is no annual budget set as percent from the overall state annual budget).
+Furthermore, given that its funding comes from the state budget, the Ombudsperson could also be seen as financially dependent (as there is no annual budget set as a percentage of the overall state annual budget).
 The institution has a working unit for protection against discrimination.

 Both the CPPD and the Ombudsperson are financed through the state budget, but their activities can also be funded through other sources.
 They have their own budget line which the Parliament votes on separately.
-This ensures its financial independence.
+This is intended to ensure financial independence.
+However, the CPAD and the Ombudsperson receive sufficient budget funds only for part of their mandate and not their whole mandate.